 This event, curated by Fevered Sleep, and produced by Fuel in 2010 and 2011, was an opportunity for artists, leaders, producers, and promoters to come together to reflect on the extraordinary creative opportunities that are offered when we make work for children.

-The Future Playground looks at the changing landscape of performance and art for young audiences, charting new territories, new ideas, and a growing group of artists who are working across artforms and across age ranges to re-imagine what that landscape might be.
+The Future Playground looked at the changing landscape of performance and art for young audiences, charting new territories, new ideas, and a growing group of artists who were working across artforms and across age ranges to re-imagine what that landscape might be.

 The first Future Playground took place at Sadler’s Wells in February 2010.
-A discussion chaired by Jude Kelly, artistic director of Southbank Centre, featured composer Paul Clark, journalist Lyn Gardner, theatre maker David Harradine, choreographer Arthur Pita and producer Sarah Quelch.
+A discussion chaired by Jude Kelly, artistic director of Southbank Centre, featured composer Paul Clark, journalist Lyn Gardner, theatre maker David Harradine, choreographer Arthur Pita, and producer Sarah Quelch.